 Zamansky LLC can provide assistance to individuals and entities that want to ensure compliance with cryptocurrency rules and regulations and can provide help taking action when problems arise.
-When you need a cryptocurrency lawyer with extensive knowledge of financial rules and regulations, our firm can provide the help you need.
+When you need a cryptocurrency law firm with extensive knowledge of financial rules and regulations, we can provide the help you need.
 Give us a call today to find out more about the assistance we can offer.

 Investing in cryptocurrencies and understanding the legal issues surrounding them is a very complicated prospect.- Jacob H. Zamansky

 Laws Regulating Cryptocurrencies

 In 2013, the Financial Crimes Enforcement Network (FinCEN) published guidance on virtual currencies which created different categories of persons involved with cryptocurrencies who could be subject to obligations under the Bank Secrecy Act.

 Administrators and exchangers were classified as money transmitters and are thus subject to regulations found within the Bank Secrecy Act.
 Exchangers are persons engaged in a business involving the exchange of virtual or real currency, while administrators are engaged in the business of issuing virtual currencies and have the authority to redeem virtual currencies.
 Users, who are not subject to Bank Secrecy Act obligations, are persons who obtain virtual currency in order to purchase goods or services.
 Miners, those who mine for bitcoin or other cryptocurrencies, are typically not considered to be either exchangers or administrators.